rwash/rwash.github.io/cv.md

 ### Outreach

+* Presented research on phishing to MSU Security Forum March 2021 <!-- ~100 attendees -->
+* Prsented research on phihsing to MSU Extension All-Staff meeting in May 2021 <!-- 341 attendees -->
 * Peer review committee for the CitizenLab Security Planner tool.
 * Expert at the US Federal Trade Commission's Hearings on Competition and Consumer Protection in the 21st Century: <https://www.ftc.gov/news-events/events-calendar/ftc-hearing-competition-consumer-protection-21st-century-december-2018>